vigetlabs/microcosm/docs/api/action-button.md

 DOM.render(<CountPresenter repo={repo} />, document.getElementById('container'))
 ```

-When clicked, the IntentButton will invoke an intent, passing in the
+When clicked, the ActionButton will invoke an action, passing in the
 provided `value` prop.

 ## Props

-### intent
+### action

 A string or action to send to Presenters.
 If a Presenter is registered
 to that string via its `register()` method, it will execute the